coderefinery/documentation/_episodes/01-motivation.md

 - Website is often the contact with the project
 - Documentation often the second
-- If both are repelling, I might get repelled
+- If both are repelling, we might get repelled
 - Sometimes both are nonexistent
 - How do you feel when you see that the documentation has not been updated since 2001?